LGBTQ+ Chaplaincy

-On 20 November 2021, Bishop Rose commissioned a team of LGBT+ Chaplains for Canterbury Diocese.
-Our chaplains work together to offer information and pastoral care to LGBT+ people, their friends, family, and ministers.
-Find out more about the LGBT+ Chaplaincy team and contact a chaplain here.
+On 20 November 2021, Bishop Rose commissioned a team of LGBTQ+ Chaplains for Canterbury Diocese.
+Our chaplains work together to offer information and pastoral care to LGBTQ+ people, their friends, family, and ministers.
+Find out more about the LGBTQ+ Chaplaincy team and contact a chaplain here.

-If you need any information about the chaplaincy, please contact the LGBT+ Advisor to the Bishop of Dover, Samuel Keeler-Walker on skeeler-walker@diocant.org.
-Samuel is a licensed Reader and is available to preach and to speak with PPCs and other groups - contact him to explore the possibilities.
+If you need any information about the chaplaincy, please contact the LGBTQ+ Advisor to the Bishop of Dover, Mark Wilson on mwilson@diocant.org

-LGBT+ Chaplains work alongside and support LGBT+ people, their families, friends, ministers and anyone with an interest in LGBT+ matters.
+LGBTQ+ Chaplains work alongside and support LGBTQ+ people, their families, friends, ministers and anyone with an interest in LGBTQ+ matters.

 The chaplaincy is a safe and encouraging listening space to ensure that people can be offered appropriate pastoral and spiritual care.
 Alongside this, it is also a place to get advice and guidance.